|Feature Article - July 1999|

 |Advances in molecular systematics have provided new data that, in theory, have the potential to unravel relationships that are opaque because of apparently intractable morphological variation, or convergence.
 And breakthroughs in software make it possible to analyze large data sets quickly and accurately.
 The torrent of analyses, instead of providing clarity, has often yielded conflicting hypotheses of phylogeny.
 3|

 Phylogeny is a big word that means “evolutionary relationship”.
-Evolutionists thought that DNA analysis would have to show the evolutionary path in these difficult cases.
+Evolutionists thought that DNA analysis would show the evolutionary path in these difficult cases.
 But it didn’t.
 It just produced even more contradictions.

 For example, there is a problem with turtles.